-Emma was the first participant to say yes and sign up for this year’s Into the Fire Surf Retreat.
+Emma was the first participant to say yes and sign up for the 2016 Into the Fire Surf Retreat.

 Gary and I got to know Emma in the months leading up to Into the Fire between chatting on Facebook, sharing notes, and sending posts on Instagram.
-Not only was Emma the only participant who traveled to the States for a month prior to the retreat, she immersed herself in everything we sent for and about the retreat.
+Not only was Emma the only participant who traveled all the way from London to Malibu, she came to the States for a month prior to the retreat.
+Emma immersed herself in everything we sent for and about the retreat.
 She basically completed a self-study graduate degree in Into the Fire.
 (We love that about her.)

 A few weeks before the retreat, we sent questions to all of our participants, including:

 Do you have any requests that will make Into the Fire the best weekend of your life?
 No requests are off limits.
 We create Into the Fire with you and for you.
 Let us delight you!

 Emma responded to our questions, but made no requests.

 And since she replied early and because we’d been connecting all summer and knew why she was coming and what she wanted for herself, we wrote back: are you up for a challenge?

 This question is not intended simply to gather information to keep you safe, happy and healthy, this is an invitation for you to ask for ANYTHING – not just for ITF, but for life, for the future you are creating.
 Dream, play, give us a challenge.
 Be indulgent, specific, and have fun with it!